The bishops of the Church of Ireland at the General Synod in Galway

 Creating and dealing with problems

-The downturn in the economy over the past four or five years has seen a large number of immigrants who came to the Republic of Ireland from Eastern Europe, and who worked here as casual labourers, begin to return home.
+The downturn in the economy over the past three or four years has seen a large number of immigrants who came to the Republic of Ireland from Eastern Europe, and who worked here as casual labourers, begin to return home.
 They are not going to show up in the rising unemployment figures, and once they are gone no-one is going to follow up their needs, pastorally, economically or socially.
 It will be a case of “out of sight, out of mind.”

 Those who remain may, I fear, as the “real” unemployment figures rise further, face increasing resentment that may be expressed in racist terms.
 The jobs that were once despised, and left to Chinese workers who came here on “student” visas, are becoming attractive once again to our own teenage and young adult children – the late night grille at fillings stations, the cleaning and casual labouring shifts, the stacking and shelving jobs in the middle of the night in supermarkets.